Using EC2 Instances with a GUI#

 Setting Security Rules to Allow Traffic on Port 8443#

-To begin, run the following two commands:
+To begin, run the following commands on the EC2 instance:

 sudo systemctl isolate multi-user.target (Ubuntu 20.04 only)